GeomScale/dingo/doc/documentation_main.md

 python -m dingo -i model.json -o output_directory -preprocess True
 ```

+This command saves,

+(a) a `pickle` file`dingo_metabolites_reactions_model` similar to the above file,

+(b) a `pickle` file `dingo_minmax_fluxes_model` similar to the above,

+(c) a `pickle` file `dingo_polytope_model` similar to the above, however the full dimensional polytope is not necessarily rounded.

-Then, you can use the output polytope to sample from it,
+Finally, you can use the output polytope to sample from it,

 ```
-python -m dingo -poly output_polytope
+python -m dingo -poly dingo_rounded_polytope_model
 ```

-However, the output polytope after a complete run and the termination of MMCS algorithm is much more rounded than the polytope just after the preprocessing.
-Thus, the sampling from that polytope is more efficient.
+Moreover, the sampling from a rounded polytope is more efficient.
 You should use that polytope to sample additional steady states.

 ### Statistical guarantees